goshiphq/goship-cms/content/articles/get-help-with-taskrabbit.md

 ---
 title: Get Help With TaskRabbit
+description: GoShip and TaskRabbit, an online task platform, have joined forces to ease the burden of stressful freight shipping for shippers and provide a smarter and more accessible all-in-one shipping solution.
+keywords: goship, taskrabbit
 ---
-# GoShip & TaskRabbit Partnership
+## GoShip & TaskRabbit Partnership

 ### *Get Help With Your Shipments!*